numsol/HybGe-Flow3D/README.md

 - New model: Poisson equation.
     - Model solves the Poisson equation with a full tensor alpha coefficient using a cell-centered Finite Volume discretiziation.
     - Includes tools for setting force and alpha coefficient.
-    - Ships with function to set homogeneous Dirichlet conditions.
-For non-homogeneous conditions the force should be adjusted manually.
+    - Ships with function to set Dirichlet, Neumann, or mixed boundary conditions.

 Version 2.3.1
 - Stokes model unnecessary divides removed.